tarik-kirlioglu/machine-learning-projects/README.md

 Contributions are welcome!
 Feel free to fork this repository and submit pull requests.
 You are more than welcome to add to, fix, edit, and enhance this repository.

 ## Contact
-If you have any questions or suggestions please feel free to contact us (tarik.kirliogllu@gmail.com).
+If you have any questions or suggestions please feel free to contact me (tarik.kirliogllu@gmail.com).